 Applicants can submit qualifying GRE scores or PCMAS scores in place of PRAXIS results.
 For exams taken in 2012 and after, a combined verbal and quantitative score of 288 and a writing score of 3.5 meet the minimum qualification for DC licensure.

 Applicants to Advocacy & Policy must submit a 500-word academic statement of purpose detailing your intellectual interests and proposed topic(s) of graduate study.
 Applicants to Learning & Teaching must submit a 500-word teaching philosophy statement.

 Applicants to both Learning & Teaching and Advocacy & Policy should submit a paper from any subject that best demonstrates your writing ability.
 The sample can be an excerpt from a longer text or a standalone piece, but must:

 - follow APA guidelines (Times New Roman 12-point font, double-spaced, 1″ margins);

 - not exceed eight pages.

 The application fee is waived for applicants to the Learning & Teaching program through April 1, 2022.
-A $90 non-refundable fee is payable by credit card at the time of application submission.
-Applicants who were McNair Scholars during their undergraduate career can submit supporting documentation to Christa Pluff at email@example.com to request a fee waiver.
+A $90 non-refundable fee is payable by credit card at the time of application submission for subsequent application deadlines.
+Applicants who were McNair Scholars during their undergraduate career can submit supporting documentation to Anne Musica at firstname.lastname@example.org to request a fee waiver.

 Please submit official transcripts of all work beyond secondary school, including undergraduate and graduate coursework, study abroad courses, and non-degree courses.
 This requirement also includes any transfer credits that may have been completed at an institution other than the degree-granting institution.